IQTLabs/voices/Interspeech2019_SpecialSession.md

 (ii) _Open System_ - Participants can use any external datasets they have access to (private or public)

-<center>{% include button.html text="REGISTER HERE" color="#733f94" link="https://goo.gl/forms/OehGNC7E7HRtxjCb2" %} </center>
+<center>{% include button.html text="REGISTER HERE" color="#733f94" link="https://goo.gl/forms/OehGNC7E7HRtxjCb2" %} </center> <br/>

+ > Participants who complete the challenge (**submit their system outputs and system description**) will get early access to the VOiCES phase 2 data.
+The phase 2 data is an extension of VOiCES, with over 310k audio files recorded in new reverberant environments.

 ### Data and Evaluation
 Data subsets for challenge tracks are available for download [HERE](https://app.box.com/s/9tpuuycgxk9hykr6romsv05vvmdpie11).
-Make sure to check-out the README.VOICES_2019.txt for more details on what is included in each subset and tips on how to to unzip the data.
+Make sure to check-out the README.VOICES_2019.txt for more details on what is included in each subset and tips on how to to unzip the data.<br/>

+The [evaluation plan](/images/VOiCES_eval_plan.v4.pdf) outlines training conditions for fixed and open tracks, details on the development and evaluation data, model performance metrics, and how to submit scores, for both ASR and SID tasks.
+This document also provides information on how the training and evaluation datasets provided for download are organized, and evaluation rules for the challenge.

 ### Timeline